Emilio Sánchez

 Results

-Fig. 1: Average difference to the original prediction for all manipulated bands and degrees of manipulation.
+Fig. 1: Average absolute relative difference to the original prediction by degree of manipulation, for all bands and locations.

 Slides